thesillypeanut-zz/cloudinary-mongoose-react/README.md

 ```

 Alternatively, you can run `npm run build-run` in the root directory which runs a script to execute all the above commands.
 This is a shortcut command defined in [package.json](package.json).

+## Cloudinary Account

+Register for a free account [here](https://cloudinary.com/users/register/free).
+In `server.js` configure Cloudinary using your credentials found on your Cloudinary dashboard.